 Hear Nottingham and your thoughts may wander to the fantastical villain, the Sheriff of Nottingham, made famous by the legend of Robin Hood.
 Of course the times of angry sheriffs chasing after Robin Hood are long gone, and today Nottingham is a buzzing county capital more recently named a UNESCO City of Literature.
+Take a look at where local disabled people and visitors recommend to visit in Nottingham!

 Take a trip on The Trent Lady